SaltyNZ/LawFirmSite-AdamMacintyre/README.md

 This is a website application it can be used by anyone as a referance on how to build a website but there are better examples out there

+Getting started:
+Download the files and run the web application using Flask or upload it to the webhosting service of your choice.

 Author: Adam Macintyre